shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/3_Setting_Up_VSCode_Python_Git.md

 - ✅ Important: when you reach the "Select Additional Tasks" screen, make sure **"Add to PATH"** is checked.
 This lets you open VS Code by typing `code` in the terminal — a feature you'll use constantly.

 **On macOS:**
-- Open the downloaded `.zip` file — it extracts a `Visual Studio Code` app.
+- Open the downloaded `.zip` file, it extracts a `Visual Studio Code` app.
 - Drag it into your **Applications** folder.
 - Open it once from Applications.
 Then, inside VS Code, press `Cmd+Shift+P`, type "shell command," and select **"Shell Command: Install 'code' command in PATH."** This enables the `code` command in your terminal, same as Windows above.